asokolsky/asokolsky.github.io/hardware/video-shoot-checklist.md

 * check battery level
 * replace batteries
 * wipe (re-format, not delete!) storage clean
-* start recording and positively verify it is happening
+* start the recording and positively verify it is happening
 * check audio levels - adjustment not necessary
 * play back recording
 * mounting the recorder on a rig